You are here

 - How to Validate and Submit Your Application

-Get in touch with Niveria or Terra to talk about systems change, to think though your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant.
+To talk about systems change or your project design, find out more about learning opportunities, build partnerships, arrange a workshop in your community, or if you need support with your current grant, please schedule a consultation via Calendly with:

-Contact Jill if you have general questions about our granting programs and funding priorities, if you have questions about or need help with our online application system, or if you are a current grantee and have general questions regarding payments and reporting requirements.
+if you have general questions about our granting programs and funding priorities, need help with our online application system, or if you are a current grantee and have general questions regarding payments and reporting requirements, please contact: